AndreiHodehin/Emplyee_Crm/README.md

 There is a system where you can manage employees record:

 -CRUD operation with employees

 -Sorting and pageable view of requests

--Aviliy to mark the time of arrival and leaving work
+-Ability to mark the time of arrival and leaving work